 Study of the various empirically and normatively based theories of the city and urbanization process, with emphasis on communication and transaction and institutional approaches.
 660. (CP265.)
 Seminar in Planning Administration (3) The administration of the planning function in urban government.
 Relationships between the planner and public and private agencies, governmental departments and elected officials.
 Case studies and problems.
+665. Seminar in Planning Policy Analysis (3) Investigation of issues, techniques and examples of policy design and evaluation for urban problems and relationships to the urban planning process.
 670. (CP262.)
 History of Urban Planning (3) History of urban development and of the field of urban planning.
 680. (CP267.)
-Readings in Urban Planning (3) Selected topics in urban planning.
+Seminar in Readings in Urban Planning (3) Selected topics in urban planning.
 Maximum credit six units applicable on a master's degree.
-690. (CP297.)
-Research in Urban Planning (3) Cr/NC Prerequisite: Consent of Director of City Planning Program.
-Research in one of the areas of urban planning.
-Maximum credit six units applicable on a master's degree.
 700. (CP261.)
-Urban Design and Land Use Planning Studio (6) Cr/NC Two lectures and eight hours of laboratory.
+Urban Design and Land Use Planning Studio (6) Two lectures and eight hours of laboratory.
 Prerequisite: City Planning 620.

 Laboratory course concerned with graphic expression, principles of land use planning, land development, and urban design.
 Project integrating principles.
+710. Seminar in Theories of Urban Design (3) Perspectives and methodologies of contemporary urban design and its contribution toward improving the quality of the physical, social and economic environment.
+720. Seminar in Environmental Planning and Management (3) Issues and methods in environmental assessment and enforcement.
+730. Seminar in Urban Transportation Planning (3) Issues, techniques and practices in urban transportation planning with general emphasis on interrelations between transportation and land use planning.
 796. (CP296.)
-Internship in Urban Planning (3-6) Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
+Internship in Urban Planning (3-6) Cr/NC Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
+797. (CP297.)
+Seminar in Research in Urban Planning (3) Cr/NC Prerequisite: Consent of Director of City Planning Program.
+Research in one of the areas of urban planning, Maximum credit six units applicable on a master's degree.
 798. (CP298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff.

-To be arranged with Director of City Planning and instructor.
+Special Study (1-3) Cr/NC Prerequisite: Consent of staff To be arranged with Director of City Planning and instructor.
 Individual study.
 Maximum credit six units.
 GRADUATE COURSES IN CRIMINAL JUSTICE ADMINISTRATION 601.
 (210.)
 Seminar in the Administration of Criminal Justice (3) Prerequisite: Criminal Justice Administration 301 or 310.
 Administrative problems of criminal justice systems.
 630. (216.)
 Seminar in Correctional Administration (3) Prerequisite: Criminal Justice Administration 530.
 Selected problems in the administration of correctional problems and institutions.
 Maximum credit six units applicable on a master's degree.

 631. (211.)
 Seminar in Correctional Group Method (3) Prerequisite: Sociology 513 or 514 or Criminal Justice Administration 321 or 531.
 An exploration of current research and use of group methods in the correctional segment of the criminal justice system.
 632. (212.)
 Seminar in the History of Correctional Reform (3) Prerequisite: Criminal Justice Administration 321 or 531 or Sociology 513 or 514.
 The historical development of concepts and practices in the field of corrections with emphasis upon developments in the United States.
-791. Readings in Criminal Justice Administration (3) Prerequisite: Six graduate units in criminal justice administration.
-Selected readings in the literature of criminal justice administration.
-792. Problem Analysis (3) Analytical treatment of selected problems in criminal justice administration.
-Review of methods for investigation and reporting of data.
-Consideration of problems in preparation of projects or theses.
-796. Internship in Criminal Justice Administration (1-6) Prerequisite: Consent of instructor.